How to Clean Cloudy Headlights

-Learn how to clean a cloudy headlight with these do-it-yourself tips, and save a whack of cash in headlight replacement costs.
+Learn how to clean cloudy headlights with these do-it-yourself tips, and save a whack of cash in headlight replacement costs.

 Road grit and the sun’s UV rays can really do a number on your headlights.
 The grit literally blasts off the factory-applied protective coating, and the sun takes care of whatever coating is left.
 Then the lenses cloud over, dramatically reducing the amount of light they project.
 You’ve got two choices to see clearly again: You can either restore the old headlights with a restoration kit and a spare hour, or spend $40 to $250 each on new headlights.
 Tough choice, huh?